f5devcentral/ai-stepbystep-lab/docs/class1/module1/lab1.rst

     INFO[0000] Wrote updated config to /etc/docker/daemon.json
     INFO[0000] It is recommended that docker daemon be restarted.

+.. note:: The NVIDIA toolkit was already pre-installed in the AWS instance we're using.
+You'll need to
+    manage this step if you build your own environment. \ Find the instructions from NVIDIA here: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html

-Go ahead and restart docker
+2. Go ahead and restart docker

 .. code-block:: bash

     systemctl restart docker

-.. note:: The NVIDIA toolkit was already pre-installed in the AWS instance we're using.
-You'll need to
-    manage this step if you build your own environment.

-2. Create a local file resource for Docker so we don't have to re-load models when the container restarts
+3. Create a local file resource for Docker so we don't have to re-load models when the container restarts

 .. code-block:: bash